paradedb/paradedb/pg_sparse/README.md

 #### Debian/Ubuntu

-We provide pre-built binaries for Debian-based Linux for PostgreSQL 15 (more versions coming soon).
+We provide pre-built binaries for Debian-based Linux for PostgreSQL 16.
 You can download the latest version for your architecture from the [releases page](https://github.com/paradedb/paradedb/releases).

 ParadeDB does not currently collect telemetry from self-hosted `pg_sparse`.